 We're Looking for a Few Good Projects...

 Every year we engage graduating students in a workshop where they develop planning projects for clients in the community.
-The deadline for proposals for the 2014 workshop is December 6, 2013.
+The deadline for proposals for the 2015 workshop is November 14, 2014.
 For the most part, the geography that we've focused on has been the Portland-Vancouver metropolitan area, but from time to time a group has engaged in a project well outside those boundaries.
 Given the time involved and the expense of travel, however, it's most often the case that students choose projects that are easily accessible.
 Students in the workshop create teams of 4-6, and it is those teams that sift through the project proposals we receive and make the final decisions about where they'll focus their efforts.
-Each year we are able to take on 5-8 projects.
+We should be able to take on 7-9 projects this year.

 What makes a good project?
 We want "planning projects," and a good planning project for the purposes of the workshop is problem‐centered, has a specific geographic area of concern, requires the development and evaluation of alternatives, a product that includes a recommended course of action, and depends on direct community consultation and participation.
 It also has a committed and involved client (a good client is key to a good product) and a place for the work to go once it's completed.
 Note that limited research projects, projects that don’t involve direct contact with and involvement of the public, or projects that don’t create choices for clients are generally not acceptable.
 Examples of past workshop projects can be found below.